walinejs/waline/docs/src/en/guide/client/import.md

   This file is for using Waline comments in component mode in a Vue project, 18.28 KB Gzip size

+- `dist/comment.js`: Waline's comment module, UMD format, < 1KB Gzip size

+  This file is used for CDN, when only comment count are needed

 - `dist/pageview.js`: Waline's pageview module, UMD format, < 1KB Gzip size

   This file is used for CDN, when only page views are needed